Feeling stuck in life? Try a little P.E.A.C.E.

 BETWEEN 6–10 AM:

-How I sit: Squatted (promotes grounding/body awareness)
+How I sit: Cross-legged (promotes grounding/body awareness)

 Emotional state: Joy and gratitude of being alive and being excited to do things or get things done today